AnanthaRajuC/Spring-Boot-Application-Template/README.md

 </p>

-The only thing better than a Maven archetype is a repo you can fork with everything already setup.
-Skip the documentation and just fork-and-code.
+The only thing better than a Maven archetype is a repo you can fork with everything already setup, just fork-and-code.

-This repository contains a recipe for bootstrapping a Web Application with the features listed below.
-Delete the sample code, replace with your own and you’re good to go.
+This repository contains a recipe/scaffolding for bootstrapping a Web Application with the features listed below.
+Delete the sample code (or keep it.) and add your own, you’re good to go.

 ## Table of Contents